This Is How I Cook

 Begin with your largest stockpot.
 Add 4 quarts of water and 1 bottle of beer, and your favorite shrimp boil packet.

-Throw in some onions, celery, garlic and a few bay leaves, and smoked Andouille sausage.
+Throw in some onions, celery, garlic and a few bay leaves, along with smoked Andouille sausage or just plain smoked sausage.

 Cover the large pot and and over high heat bring this mixture to a rolling boil for 15 minutes while covered.